eliasnogueira/restassured-workshop-3h/docs/rest-assured-basics/lab1.md

 #### :material-checkbox-multiple-outline: Expected results

-* Green test execution where the verification of the status code is successfull
+* Green test execution where the verification of the status code is successful

 #### :material-check-outline: Solution